 Here are nine tips to help you develop, promote and deliver the integrated solutions your customers need to navigate a time of unprecedented change and uncertainty.

 - Look for ways to minimize required customer inputs of physical resources and time.
-Not only does this make customers happy by taking work and worry off their plates, it keeps them from going elsewhere for parts of the solution you don’t offer
+Not only does this take work and worry off your customer’s plate so they can focus on core business, it keeps them from going elsewhere for parts of the solution you don’t offer

 - Develop and promote complete solution kits with equipment, software, financing, installation, updates, maintenance, disposal and everything else included.
-Be sure to offer options across a range of price/size/functionality points
+Be sure to offer options across a range of price, size, and functionality points

 - Match ongoing solutions with an ongoing payment model, not upfront payouts that strain cash and force business owners to recoup investments over time

 - When talking price, focus on the price of a value-added lifespan solution, not the prices of individual equipment, software, and services

 - If you don’t have the resources to provide a service that’s part of the solution, outsource it.
 But do everything you can to avoid disrupting the perceived continuity of your solution.
 In other words, keep customers focused on you as much as possible, even if others provide parts of your solution